connormayer/featurizer/README.md

 This repository contains the code used in

-Mayer, C. and Daland, R. (to appear).
-A method for projecting features from observed sets of phonological classes. *Linguistic Inquiry*.
+Mayer, C. and Daland, R. (2020).
+A method for projecting features from observed sets of phonological classes. *Linguistic Inquiry, 54*(1).

 This code is made publicly available for use and extension in future research.